WorldBrain/Notifications-Server/README.md

 Start the server and express app:
 $ npm start

-##Testing routes
+## Testing routes
-To create, read, update and delete notifications, using the routes specified in routes/api.js, we can use Postman.
+To create, read, update and delete notifications, using the routes specified in (./routes/api.js) we can use Postman.

-#Viewing mongodb data
+## Viewing mongodb data
 To interact with MongoDB, you can either use Robomongo or Studio 3t (download whichever is most convenient).
 It should automatically connect with mongo and you can create view the Notifications collection

-##Deploying
+## Deploying
 This project was created and deployed with Heroku.
 First, the node server and mongo db were configured to show the notifications API.
 The server and db were then deployed to Heroku.
 In our heroku deploy commands, we also need a .gitignore file to ignore node_modules.

 Deploy commands (after logging into Heroku):